ohadrozen/gsheet_utils/README.md

-# Google Spreadsheet Utils
-Managing experiments with google spreadsheets API
+# Managing Experiments Using Google Spreadsheets API

 ## What is it?
 This library enables managing your experiments using a google spreadsheet.
 You'll be able to: